16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

 [Others have argued along similar lines.
 There is much more on this in Part Two.]

-The fact that 99.9% of all avowed Marxists -- from Leninists to Trotskyists, Maoists to Stalinists, Libertarian Communists to non-Orthodox Trotskyists -- share broadly the same dialectical doctrines, imported from that ruling-class hack, Hegel (upside down or 'the right way up'), provides powerful prima facie evidence that Marx was indeed right: "social being" has indeed determined the collective philosophical 'consciousness' of generations of Dialectical Marxists.
+The fact is that the vast majority of all avowed Marxists -- from Leninists to Trotskyists, Maoists to Stalinists, Libertarian Communists and anti-Leninist Marxists to non-Orthodox Trotskyists -- share broadly the same dialectical doctrines, imported from that ruling-class hack, Hegel (upside down or 'the right way up')' this provides powerful prima facie evidence that Marx was indeed right: "social being" has indeed determined the collective philosophical 'consciousness' of many generations of Dialectical Marxists.

 DM: A Deep Mystery -- Even To Marxists

-It could be objected to the above that while many scientific theories lie way beyond the grasp of the majority -- given the poor education they receive in class society -- that doesn't automatically brand those theories inimical to their interests.
+It could be objected to the above that while many scientific theories lie way beyond the grasp of the majority -- given the poor education they receive in class society -- that doesn't automatically brand them inimical to their interests.
 Much of modern science transcends ordinary experience.
 Since this presents no problems for science, it can't do so for DM.
-That being so, the fact that workers do not understand dialectics (that is, if they don't) doesn't itself imply that it represents/expresses boss-class interests.
+That being the case, the fact that workers do not understand dialectics (that is, if they don't) doesn't itself imply that it represents or expresses boss-class interests.

 Or, so it could be maintained.